Rail Freight vs Road Freight

 Road freight uses lorries, vans, and HGVs to move goods directly from sender to receiver across the UK road network.
 Road freight is flexible: drivers collect from any UK postcode, follow dynamic routes, and deliver on tight schedules.
 Road freight suits parcels, pallets, full-truck loads (FTLs), part-load consignments (PLLs), and same-day or next-day urgent moves.

 Road freight is regulated by the Driver and Vehicle Standards Agency (DVSA) under UK transport law.
 Operators must comply with ULEZ (Ultra Low Emission Zone) in London, hours-of-work rules, and vehicle safety standards.
+Unlike rail—which requires advance booking and fixed terminal access windows—road logistics adapts to your collection time, your preferred delivery window, and non-standard locations such as industrial estates, rural postcodes, or remote business parks that sit well outside the reach of any rail infrastructure.

-Rail Freight vs Road Freight: Side-by-Side Comparison
+Rail Freight vs Road Freight: A Direct Comparison

 | Feature | Rail Freight | Road Freight |